lgeurts/lgeurts.github.io/_posts/2023-04-01-introducing-acme.md

 [![Watch the video](/assets/acme-editor.png)](https://youtu.be/dP1xVpMPn8M)

-Note: each time people tell me today's Acme users are borderline insane, I send them the link to the screencast and they quickly change their mind.
+Note that each time people tell me today's Acme users are borderline insane, I send them the link to the screencast and they quickly change their mind.